23/09/2025

-There can be many reasons to sell jewellery.
-You may want to downsize, handle an inheritance, or dispose of some pieces that you have simply fallen out of love with.
-Selling these pieces can release cash, create a new chapter for your pre-loved jewellery, and possibly give you the means needed to purchase some more!
+There are many reasons to sell your antique jewellery.
+You may want to reduce the size of a collection, handle an inheritance, or dispose of some pieces that you have simply fallen out of love with.
+Selling these pieces can release cash, create a new chapter for your pre-loved jewellery, and give you the wherewithal to purchase some more!

-While the range of selling options may be somewhat confusing, auctions present an exciting opportunity to connect sellers with collectors, dealers, and private buyers who share a passion for fine jewellery.
-They offer a host of advantages over other sales methods.
+While the range of selling options may be somewhat confusing, auctions offer a host of advantages over other sales methods, and present an exciting opportunity to connect sellers with collectors, dealers, and private buyers across the world, all of whom will share a passion for fine jewellery.

 Cartier Kashmir sapphire and diamond flower brooch